 Concentration of credit risk refers to potential losses if total investments are concentrated with one or few issuers.
 The PUF policy for reducing this risk for fixed income securities is that, with the exception of U.S. Government and Agency issues, no more than five percent of the bond portfolio, at par value, will be invested in securities of a single issuer or no more than three percent of the individual issue.
-For the years ended June 30, 2019 and 2018, neither the PUF nor the separately invested endowment held any securities from a single issuer that exceeded five percent of the bond portfolio.
+The PUF held no securities from a single issuer that exceeded five percent of the bond portfolio.